 - 1. Fill the fuel tank with fuel. - 2.
-Make sure the fuel lines are properly connected to the carburetor. - Switch off ignition, turn the propeller with closed choke flap until the fuel reaches the carburetor - Switch on ignition and holding the propeller firmly, turns the propeller 2-3 full times to such fuel into the engine. - 5.
+Make sure the fuel lines are properly connected to the carburetor. - 3.
+Switch off ignition, turn the propeller with closed choke flap until the fuel reaches the carburetor - 4.
+Switch on ignition and holding the propeller firmly, turns the propeller 2-3 full times to such fuel into the engine. - 5.
 Now with firm flick, try and start the engine. - 6.
+The engine start and stop - 7.
+Open the throttle (to release the choke) - 8.
 Engine run approx. at 1000 rpm for two minutes to warmup